 Seal Any Gaps

-As you work on getting the mice out of your house, also ensure that they can’t find their way back in.
+As you work on getting the mice out of your house, also ensure they can’t find their way back inside.
 Remember that mice can gnaw through sprayable foams and sealants, so look for filler made out of chew-resistant polyester or stainless steel fibers.
 Wire mesh is a good choice for large holes on the exterior of your home, and door sweeps will cover entranceway gaps by the floor.

 Get Rid of Food Sources and Nesting Materials